kavonrtep/dante/README.md

 ## 2. DANTE ##
 *- **D**omain based **AN**notation of **T**ransposable **E**lements -*

-There are 2 tools available which also serve as ProfRep modules:

 * Protein Domains Finder [protein_domains.py]
 	* Script performs scanning of given DNA sequence(s) in (multi)fasta format in order to discover protein domains using our protein domains database.